-200100300 - Adult PIT Detector Installation

-Proponents: National Oceanic and Atmospheric Administration (NOAA), Pacific States Marine Fisheries Commission (PSMFC)
+200100300 - Installation and Evaluation of Established PIT-tag Technologies Proponents: Digital Angel Corporation, National Oceanic and Atmospheric Administration (NOAA), Pacific States Marine Fisheries Commission (PSMFC) Short description: The main goal of Project 200100300 is to fund the installation and evaluation

-Short description: The main goal of Project 200100300 is to fund the installation and evaluation of new PIT-tag sites, and to evaluate changes in PIT-tag technologies (tags, transceivers, and antennas) that could impact all of the existing PIT-tag sites.
+Short description: The main goal of Project 200100300 is to fund the installation and evaluation of new PIT-tag sites, and to evaluate changes in PIT-tag technologies (tags, transceivers, & antennas) that could impact all of the existing PIT-tag sites.
 Whenever a new technology such as new tag model is adopted, it has the potential to significantly impact (positively and negatively) the fish data that are collected by PIT-tag sites.
-Therefore, the proponents now evaluate the new technology before it is adopted or installed.
+Therefore, we now evaluate the new technology before it is adopted or installed.